LarsBreuren/web-app-from-scratch-1920/README.md

 * Using current location for advice
 * Change background based on current weather
 * More scalable when using more locations
+* More advanched calculater to rate the weather

 ## Actor diagram ##
 ![Actor diagram](https://user-images.githubusercontent.com/43336468/75484324-d6b84600-59a8-11ea-8c6b-479463b05a85.jpg)